Barrow Creek, Northern Territory: The graves

 The graves are marked by a wall around the graves and headstones.
 They are well looked after.
 In a small graveyard at the front are remains of two telegraph station workers killed in a surprise attack by Aboriginals in 1874.

 The pub

 The old pub was built in 1926 by Joe Kilgariff, uncle of Northern Territory senator Bernie Kilgariff, and it still has the original old bar, underground cellar and tin ceilings.
 There is accommodation outside and rooms inside and a caravan park.
 On the wall in the kitchen of the building is a cartoon of two Australian comic icons, Bluey and Curley, drawn by the artist John Gurney when he passed through during World War II.
-The hotel is a popular stop for travellers along the highway and contains a tremendous collection of memorabilia and items of interest which have been gathered over the years.
-The current publican of 25 years, Lesley Pilton, initiated what he terms the "Barrow Creek Bank" - travellers post on the wall a signed banknote of their native country, "to be used in a later journey in case they need a beer".

 Telegraph Station

 For many years the telegraph station was the home of Tom Roberts, a linesman from Charters Towers who lived in the building and repaired breakdowns of the line.
 Now deceased, a corner of the hotel is devoted to his memory.